AMENDED & RESTATED CORPORATE GOVERNANCE PRINCIPLES

 Each year the Compensation Committee shall review the Company's independent Director compensation, taking into account, among other things, comparable companies of similar size and in comparable industries, and recommend any changes to the Board that it deems appropriate The Board will consider recommendations from the Compensation Committee and make changes it deems appropriate.

 Equity Compensation: In addition to cash compensation, the independent Directors participate in the Company's Long-Term Incentive Plan for Non-Employee Directors, which provides for annual equity grants in the form of restricted stock and stock options.
-The terms of these grants are defined in the Long-Term Incentive Plan and have vesting provisions dependent on achievement of performance targets.
+The terms of these grants, including grant type, award value and vesting criteria, are defined in the Long-Term Incentive Plan.
 The Board will consider recommendations from the Compensation Committee and shall obtain stockholder approval for material plan amendments as required by the SEC and the NYSE.

 Employee Directors: Directors who are also employees of the Company receive no additional compensation for being a Director beyond their annual compensation as an employee.